 Bijli - Clean energy for all

-The Climate Group’s Access to Rural Energy in India programme, Bijli – Clean Energy for All, which is principally funded by the Dutch Postcode Lottery, aims to reduce greenhouse gas emissions and enhance the lives of rural inhabitants in India by deploying renewable energy technologies and improving infrastructure quality.
+The Climate Group’s Access to Rural Energy in India programme, Bijli - Clean Energy for All, which is principally funded by the Dutch Postcode Lottery, aims to help reduce greenhouse gas emissions and simultaneously enhance the lives of rural villagers in India.

 The Dutch Postcode Lottery is the principal funder for the Bijli – Clean Energy for All project, donating US$3.5 million.

 The Dutch Postcode Lottery was founded by Novamedia in 1989 to support charitable causes.
 Today, 2.5 million people in the Netherlands play every year, vying for hundreds of thousands of prizes each month.
 As they play, they’re supporting charitable causes: half the price of each ticket is distributed among 85 charitable organizations.

 Since 2005, the Postcode Lottery has also been operating in the United Kingdom and Sweden, where the People’s Postcode Lottery and Svenska Postkod Lotteriet respectively raise funds for good causes.
 In the Netherlands, the Dutch Postcode Lottery works with the BankGiro Lottery and Friends Lottery under the Charity Lotteries umbrella.
 All charity lotteries are operated by Novamedia, the third largest private charity donor in the world.

 Since the start of the Dutch Postcode Lottery in 1989, Novamedia's charity lotteries donated US$7.2 billion to over 300 charities for people, nature, culture and health & welfare.
 The numerous organizations receiving annual support include UNICEF, WWF, Amnesty International, The Clinton Foundation, Human Rights Watch and The Climate Group.